flueke/mvme/doc/sphinx/source/vme_script.rst

   | a32                          |
   +------------------------------+

-Additionally raw numeric amod values (e.g. 0x39) are also accepted.
+Additionally raw numeric amode values (e.g. 0x39) are also accepted.

 .. only:: html